-- For stuffed crust add the fingers of cheese around the pizza base just in from the pizza tray edge, leave enough dough hanging off the tray to fold in over the cheese.
-Fold the crust over to cover the cheese and gently press down to seal in.
+For stuffed crust add the grated cheese around the pizza base just in from the pizza tray edge, leave enough dough hanging off the tray to fold in over the cheese.
+Brush the over hanging edges of crust with water and fold the crust over to cover the cheese and gently press down to seal in.

-- Add the tomato sauce making sure to keep off the crusts (this will burn)
+Add the tomato sauce in dollops to the pizza base and smooth to the edges of the stuffed crust – make sure to keep off the crusts (this may burn)

 - Add toppings of your choice in this order – Cheese > Toppings > Cheese

-- Brush the crust one last time with beaten egg
+Brush the crust one last time with and 'milk' and paprika glaze.